cassiopagnoncelli/quant-etl/guides/README_etl_flat_services.md

 ## Database Storage

-All services import data into the `bars` table with the following structure:
+All services import data into the `aggregates` table with the following structure:
 - `ticker`: Symbol/ticker
 - `timeframe`: Time period (e.g., 'D1' for daily)
 - `ts`: Timestamp